ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/VirtualBox.md

 Note: You may have to increase your video memory for the Conx image to at least 32 MB to see the screen properly.

-4. **Start the Virtual Machne**.
+4. **Start the Virtual Machine**.
 In the VirtualBox side panel at the left, you should now see the virtual machine "Conx 3.6.0 (Powered Off)".
 Double click on the machine to start the boot process.
 After a minute or two, you should see the Ubuntu desktop.